Saudi Arabia: OPEC and Russia to pump more oil 'in the near future'

 OPEC oil producers and Russia are due to meet in Vienna on June 22 to discuss easing supply curbs that have helped drive world oil prices to $80 a barrel, raising gas prices and hurting big energy importers such as India.

 "Two years ago we pulled supply.
-I think in the near future it will be time to release supply," Al-Falih said.
+I think in the near future there will be time to release supply," Al-Falih said.
 "It's likely that it will happen in the second half of this year.
 We've had intensive discussions [with Russian energy Minister Alexander Novak], and I think we're aligned on that," the Saudi official added.

-"Whether it's a million barrels more or less, we think we'll have to wait until June before making that announcement," he said.
+"Whether it's a million barrels [or] more or less, we think we'll have to wait until June before making that announcement," he said.

+Production increases would be gradual to avoid delivering a shock to the market, Al-Falih added.

-Oil prices fell by about 2% early Friday.
-US crude futures were trading at around r$69 per barrel, while Brent crude was worth about $77 per barrel.
+Oil prices fell by more than 2.5% on Friday.
+US crude futures were trading below $69 per barrel, while Brent crude was worth about $77 per barrel.

+After prices crashed to $26 a barrel in 2016, OPEC and a group of non-OPEC nations agreed to cut oil production by about 1.8 million barrels per day from the beginning of 2017.

+The supply curbs were due to continue until the end of 2018, but Novak told CNNMoney on Thursday that Russia was prepared to increase production sooner if necessary, after careful study of the market situation, including the longer term impact of sanctions on Iran.

 -- Alice McCool contributed to this article.